 Local experts you can trust.Find an ELP

-Determine the total you want to spend on Christmas gifts and divide it by four (the number of months left until Christmas).
+Once you’ve determined the total you want to spend on Christmas gifts, divide it by four (the number of months left until Christmas).
 For example, if your budget is $1,000, then save $250 a month for four months.
-Not only do you enter December with your money ready, but you also have a few weeks to enjoy shopping.
+In December, your Christmas savings will be fully funded and you can enjoy the season instead of feeling pinched for extra money.

 You May Also Like

 Summer is the season for barbecues, swim parties and weekend getaways.
-With school back in session, your entertainment budget will probably go down some.
-You know your kids will be busy with school and homework during the week, so save some money for fun on the weekends but redirect the rest to saving for Christmas.
+With school back in session, though, your entertainment and travel budgets will probably go down.
+You know your kids will be busy with homework during the week, so save some money for fun on the weekends and redirect the rest for Christmas savings.

-Saving and searching for gifts early makes Christmas a lot easier to enjoy.
-It also keeps your stress level down.
-Wouldn’t you rather focus on holiday traditions and time with your family?
+A little planning, along with some early saving, can make your Christmas a whole lot easier to enjoy.
+Wouldn’t you rather focus on Christmas traditions and quality time with your family than be stressed out about money?
 Yeah, we would too!